esxr/pd-escher.github.io.old/_posts/2018-12-28-how-i-setup-this-blog.md

 ---
 layout: post
+date: 2018-12-28
 title: "How I setup this Blog"
-date: 2018-12-28
+categories: blog
+author: Pranav Dhoolia
 ---
 This post describes how I setup my **Blog using Jekyll & GitHub**.